A Level Drama & Theatre Studies

 This course can be combined with additional A Levels or a Sixth Form vocational course.

-Achieving a high grade on this course could be the first step towards a career as an actor, with admission to a drama school or a university to study a degree in a performance subject being a possibility.
+Achieving a high grade on this course could be the first step towards a career as an actor, or alternatively you could gain admission to a drama school or a university to study a degree in a performance subject.
 Past students have taken up careers in the media, marketing, HR, teaching and customer service at management entry level.